CatLibWilk/Lynda-Learning/Data Structures/notes.md

 # Chpt.
 6 Sets/trees (test membership)
 - sets take an object and generate a hash of it, rather than a hash table with an object and hash as key
     - dont use sets for data retrieval
 - in python3:
     - variable = set(['one', 'tow', 'three'])

 - trees
     - structure is a root node with parent/child nodes below
 - binary search tree
     - constraint: max two child nodes/parent, left child must be less than parent, right child more than parent
     - for javascript or python, need to use third-party library

+- heaps: collection of objects stored as binary search tree, top to bottom, left to right
+    - always fill in level before descending
+    - min heap/max heap: either root node will be max or min in collection
+    - often used to implement priority queues
+    - pros/cons of tree structure:
+        - sets: used to check if something exists in set
+        - BST: good for sth where need to insert, delete, search, access frequently.
+Has great speed (if balanced tree)
+            - but creation, management, balancing are computational burdens